 Clause 17.9 requires companies to have adequate systems of control and accountability for samples and for all medicines handled by representatives.
-Similarly, there should be an adequate system to control the number of samples of a particular product given to a particular health professional in the course of a year (Clause 17.2).
+Similarly, there should be an adequate system to control the number of samples of a particular product given to a particular health professional (Clause 17.2).

-The 2012 Code states that samples must not be given for the sole purpose of treating patients (Clause 17.12).
+The 2012 Code stated that samples must not be given for the sole purpose of treating patients (Clause 17.12).